Seahawks’ Tyler Lockett expects to play against Rams

 Lockett didn’t practice Wednesday or Thursday but was upgraded to limited Friday and said, “I’m not worried about it.
 If I step on the field I’m making sure I’m ready to go.
 No excuses.”

-Lockett said the broken bone in his left hand suffered against the 49ers on Dec.
-15 isn’t an issue.
-Lockett had surgery four days later to repair the hand and missed a Dec 24 game against Kansas City.
+Lockett said the broken bone in his left hand, suffered against the 49ers on Dec.
+15, isn’t an issue.
+Lockett had surgery four days later to repair the hand and missed a Dec.
+24 game against Kansas City.

-But he returned to the starting lineup for the Jets game and had two catches for 15 yards in the first half before suffering the hit on the leg.
+But he returned to the starting lineup for the Jets game and had two catches for 15 yards in the first half before the hit on the leg.

 Lockett said the hand “didn’t bother me.”